-Instead of manually updating the workflow, you can also choose to schedule automatic updates.
+Instead of manually updating the workflow, you can also choose to schedule automatic transfers.
 Automation ensures you always have the latest data.
-Moreover, automatic updates save you valuable time.
+Moreover, automatic transfers save you valuable time.

-First, go back to Sheetgo and select Automate in the menu bar.
+First, go back to Sheetgo and select Automate located next to the run button.
 Then select Update automatically and choose your preferred automation schedule.
-You can also find an approximate usage summary at the bottom of the Schedule settings window.
+You can also find an approximate usage summary at the bottom of the Automation settings window.

 How to expand the workflow